 Must try: Popiah.
-A crispy, spring roll like crepe made of soybean curd, eggs, vegetable stew and chinese lettuce.
-Dip in sweet, chili and black sauce.
+A crispy, spring roll-like crepe made of soybean curd, eggs, vegetable stew and chinese lettuce.
+Dip in sweet chilli and black sauce.

 Sassy tip: Supposedly the best Popiah is served at stall 17 of Padang Brown Hawker Centre!

 Read more: Travel Penang: Top Picks And Local Favourites

 Popular foodie spot, Donghuamen Night Market may have closed down, but there are countless other awesome markets to enjoy all over Beijing.
 Snack until your heart’s content at the likes of Wangfujing Snack Street, Niujie, Guijie (Ghost Street) and Dashilar (to name but a few!) and chomp down on Jianbing (a fried pancake filled with egg, fermented soy sauce, chilli paste, sesame seeds and spring onions), Tanghulu (a crabapple-like fruit doused in molten sugar) and grilled Kao chuan’r meat skewers.
 If you’re feeling brave, Beijing offers up a few more “unusual” skewers to sample too.
 Grilled centipedes and spiders, anyone?

 Sassy tip: Harbouring huge lines at all times of the day, the best Shandong bun is supposedly steamed at the Shandong Bun Shop on Gulou Dongdajie.

 Read more: 24 Hours In Shenzhen: Where To Stay, Eat & Explore